 How do I get started?

 Come to the Recreation Desk and talk to one of the climbing wall staff.
-The staff can help you get signed up for one of our qualification courses, provided at no charge to members.
+The staff will help you get signed up for one of our qualification courses, provided at no charge to members.
 Previous experience is not necessary.

 What should I wear?